DataBiosphere/getm/README.md

 ## Testing

 During tests, signed URLs are generated that point to data in S3 and GS buckets.
-The data is repopulated during each test.
+Data is repopulated during each test.
+You must have credentials available to read and write to the test buckets, and to generate signed URLs.

-### Credentials
+### GCP Credentials

-To run tests you must be properly credentialed.
-For S3 you must have access to the test bucket, and sufficient privliages to upload data and generate signed URLs.
-For GS you must have service account credentials privlidged with similar access to the GS bucket.
-The service account are made available by setting the environment variable
+Generating signed URLs during tests requires service account credentials, which are made available to the test suite by setting the environment variable
 ```
-export GOOGLE_APPLICATION_CREDENTIALS=my-creds.json
+export GETM_GOOGLE_APPLICATION_CREDENTIALS=my-creds.json
 ```

+### AWS Credentials

+Follow these [instructions](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) for configuring the AWS CLI.

 ## Installation
 ```